km-aung560/cp3402_learning_journal/week8.md

 ## Career/Employability/Learning Insights

-After the experiment, I learned that basic scientific methods can be used in other fields and everyday life.
+After the experiment, I learned that basic scientific methods can be applied to other fields and everyday life.
 These science methods could be used for product/software development or writing reports in industry.
-I am familiar with similar methods like code testing and user testing in design, but I am unsure if I will use a formal scientific method of testing in the future.
+Hypothesis testing is similar to methods like code testing in programming and user testing in design.
+I may not use formal scientific methods in my career but it was interesting seeing aspects of IT methods I've learnt applied to a traditional procedure.